 Curriculum enrichment and out of hours activities form a vital part of the academy.
-In the first instance, pupils will be offered a variety of after school clubs and experiences.
-As the school reaches capacity this will be extended to include holiday activities at Easter and during the summer break.
+Pupils are offered a variety of after school clubs and experiences as well as 3 weeks of holiday activities over Easter (1 week) and the summer break (2 weeks).